jackdesert/breadnbutter/README.md

 ## Styling

 For the aesthete in you, add some styling and tweak to taste.
+Note the non-standard elements *crumb* and *joiner*.
+These are more concise than <div class='joiner'> would be, and they have the added benefit of defaulting to display: inline.

     #breadnbutter{
       padding: 1ex 1ex;